AlexHandy1/BitDonations-v1/README.markdown

 - [x] As a donor,
       So that no one donates as me
-      I want to be able to log-out from the website (can't donate unless signed-in >> redirect with a message)
+      I want to be able to log-out from the website

 - [x] As a donor,
       So that I can complete a transaction